ECO-FRIENDLY: McNICHOLS & THE ENVIRONMENT

 Responsibility as a Cataloger

 Protecting our forests is a cornerstone of an environmentally responsible cataloger.
 As a distributor of product catalogs, McNICHOLS works with printers certified by the Forest Stewardship Council, a nonprofit organization that promotes environmentally appropriate, socially beneficial, and economically viable forest management.
 Our printers practice production methods that reduce print order overruns and waste.
 Several times a year, we cleanse our mailing lists to decrease the number of catalogs and printed materials we mail.
 We continue to reexamine the frequency of our mailings, as well as paper cost, weight, size, formats, and other factors that influence environmental friendliness.
-In addition, McNICHOLS' website allows customers to experience and order our products electronically without the use of printed materials.
+In addition, digital mediums such as mcnichols.com allow customers to experience and shop for products electronically without the use of printed materials.
 Each McNICHOLS invoice is marked with a reminder to "Go Green" and to pause before printing.
-This is just one more way we choose to be eco-minded.
+These are just a few of the ways we choose to be a company that is eco-minded.

 ENERGY STAR Partner